Lifting -- A nonreversible Markov chain Monte Carlo Algorithm: Discussion and comparison to other methods

 \section{Discussion and comparison to other methods}

-Besides the above mentioned implementations of lifting \cite{Ferna2011, 2013SakaiHukushima}, there were several other similar ideas, such as e.g. \cite{2013Ichiki,PhysRevLett.105.120603,2009BKW,2012BK,2004Neal,Schram201588}.
-Suwa and Todo have proposed another MCMC method that violates DB and significantly reduces the convergence time of the Potts model, compared to the respective reversible MCMC method \cite{PhysRevLett.105.120603}.
-A new nonreversible algorithm was developed for hard-sphere systems \cite{2009BKW,2012BK}, with substantial acceleration compared to related variants obeying detailed balance.
-For a more detailed comparison of the proposed algorithms that violated DB we refer the reader to \cite{turitsyn2011irreversible}.
+Besides the mentioned implementations of lifting,\cite{Ferna2011, 2013SakaiHukushima} there are several other similar ideas.\cite{2013Ichiki,PhysRevLett.105.120603,2009BKW,2012BK,Schram201588} Suwa and Todo have proposed a Markov chain Monte Carlo method that violates detailed balance and reduces the convergence time of the model compared to the corresponding reversible Markov chain Monte Carlo methods.\cite{PhysRevLett.105.120603} Their algorithm minimizes the average rejection rate (probability of rejecting a proposed move) and requires summing over all states.
+For the two-dimensional Ising model of 16 spins, the Suwa-Todo algorithm has an integrated autocorrelation time that is 6.4 times shorter than the Metropolis-Hastings algorithm.\cite{PhysRevLett.105.120603} It would be very interesting to see a study of convergence rates for the Suwa-Todo algorithm as a function of the number of spins.
+A new nonreversible algorithm was developed for hard-sphere systems,\cite{2009BKW,2012BK} with substantial acceleration compared to related variants obeying detailed balance.
+For a more detailed comparison of the algorithms that violate detailed balance we refer readers to Ref.~\onlinecite{turitsyn2011irreversible}.

-On the more rigorous side some of the results that were pertinent to our work can be found in these papers \cite{Diaconis:2000vi,CLP00,Hayes,2014arXiv1401.8087B,09GB,2013lelievre,2014arXiv1404.0105R}.
-Still much less is known about nonreversible Markov Chains, compared to vast knowledge on reversible Markov Chains (see e.g. \cite{2009Levinbook}).
-For example for the reversible Markov Chains, the Peskun theorem holds.
-It states that the asymptotic variance of any observable is reduced by increasing the acceptance probability of the Markov Chain ($a(x,y)$ in our notation for the MH Markov Chain).
-Chen, Lovasz and Pak show in \cite{CLP00} that lifting can at most introduce a square root improvement of the convergence time.
-Such an acceleration is still quite impressive for large convergence times.
+More rigorous results pertinent to our work can be found in Refs.~\onlinecite{Diaconis:2000vi,CLP00,Hayes,2014arXiv1401.8087B,09GB,2013lelievre,2014arXiv1404.0105R}.
+Much less is known about nonreversible Markov chains compared to the vast knowledge of reversible Markov chains (see, for example, Ref.~\onlinecite{2009Levinbook}).
+For example, the Peskun theorem holds for reversible Markov chains.
+This theorem states that the asymptotic variance of any observable is reduced by increasing the acceptance probability of the Markov chain ($a(x,y)$ in our notation for the Metropolis-Hastings Markov chain).
+Reference~\onlinecite{CLP00} shows that lifting can at most introduce a square root improvement of the convergence time.
+Such an acceleration is still quite impressive for long convergence times.